Disease

 Written By: Emily Cabrera, IPM Communications CoordinatorExpert Source: Andrew Sawyer, Southeast District Area Pecan Agent After a year of thoughtful planning and collaboration, young pecan trees have finally been planted in what will serve as both long-term research plots and short-term demonstration plots at the University of Georgia Vidalia Onion and Vegetable Research Center in…

-Posted in: cultural control, Demonstration, disease, disease resistant varieties, Irrigation, Pecan, Research, Variety Selection, weeds -
+Posted in: Cultural control, Demonstration, Disease, Disease resistance, Irrigation, Pecan, Research, Variety Selection, Weeds -

 Anthracnose fruit rot disease, caused by fungal Colletotrichum species, is one of the most significant disease problems of commercial strawberry production in Georgia and the Southeast as a whole.
 Dark, sunken lesions on fruit are the main disease symptoms.
 Hot, humid weather and significant rainfall make Colletotrichum-induced fruit rot a widespread problem in strawberry production.…